bafang bbshd review

 The voltage figures in brackets are for a fully-charged battery.
 Note: As the voltage drops, so will the power.

 The kit is supplied with a thumb throttle, so the bike can be used like an electric motorcycle if desired.
-I find these throttles are not particularly good for modulating the power and function more like an on/off switch.
+These throttles are not particularly good for modulating the power and function more like an on/off switch.
 Reprogramming the controller can make the throttle more user-friendly.
 There are also aftermarket twist throttles available.

 The firmware settings in the BBSHD controller can be re-configured with a suitable USB programming lead and software (which you can download for free).
-You should exercise caution with this as some settings should be left alone.
-For more information on how to correctly program a Bafang, the Endless Sphere forum is an excellent source of knowledge.
+You should exercise caution, as some settings should be left alone.
+For more information on correctly programming a Bafang, the Endless Sphere forum is an excellent source of knowledge.

 Bafang BBSHD Reliability